Skip to main content

 • Identity envelopes: Used for addressability by publishers and platforms who want to get RampIDs into the bidstream to safely engage with the programmatic advertising ecosystem.

-For more information on the output types available, see "Output Options".
+For more information on the output types available, see "Output Options and Examples".

 Note